 A Bosnian feast

-Granted Bosnian food isn’t exactly the most photogenic cuisine on earth (it’s all meat and bread), there are many beautiful food traditions in the making and sharing of meals that are a joy to observe.
+Granted Bosnian food isn’t exactly the most photogenic cuisine on earth, there are many beautiful food traditions involved in the making and sharing of meals that are a joy to observe.
 Just poke your head inside any of Sarajevo Old Town’s buregdžinicas (pie shops), or ćevabdžinicas (ćevapi restaurants) to see food artisans in action.

 People watching in Sarajevo